Dry Powder Fire Extinguisher

 - Fires involving flammable metals UNLESS it is a specialist dry powder extinguisher

-WHAT THE DIFFERENCE BETWEEN STANDARD DRY POWDER AND SPECIALIST DRY POWDER EXTINGUISHERS?
+WHAT IS THE DIFFERENCE BETWEEN STANDARD DRY POWDER AND SPECIALIST DRY POWDER EXTINGUISHERS?

 Specialist dry powder extinguishers work in the same way as standard dry powder extinguishers but are for use with flammable metals only.
 There are 2 types of specialist dry powder extinguishers – ‘L2’ which only tackles lithium fires, and ‘M28’, for all other flammable metal fires.